Why medical trunk stock is a risky blind spot

 What happens when unexpected supplies arrive straight into the procedure room?

-The most common entry point of trunk stock is during complex cases, such as orthopedic and neurological procedures.
-These rely heavily on trunk stock, as physicians cannot anticipate all the products and item sizes they will need.
+The most common entry point of trunk stock into the hospital or surgery center is during complex cases, such as orthopedic procedures and neurological procedures.
+These rely heavily on trunk stock inventory, as physicians cannot anticipate all the products and item sizes they will need.

-It’s not just regular stock items that end up being brought in directly to the procedure room.
-Vendors often introduce new and trial products to physicians that solve the medical issue at hand.
+Trunk stock may include items that come in different sizes, or that are specialist devices or implants used for specific clinical circumstances.
+But it’s not just regular stock items that end up being brought in directly to the procedure room, vendors often introduce new implants and trial products to physicians and suggest that these are used to solve the medical issue at hand.

-While it’s surgeon-endorsed, with clear clinical gains, administratively it presents a challenge.
+While trunk stock is surgeon-endorsed, with clear clinical gains, administratively it presents a challenge.

 The perils of not being on the hospital’s item master list